-Whenever I invest money in domain names, I make sure that it passes the phone test.
-Even if the domain name is 3 words, it’s OK, but it must this test.
+Whenever I invest money in domain names, I make sure that they pass the phone test.
+Even if the domain name is 3 words, it’s OK, but it must pass this test.

-Where to Register and Hold Your Domain Names?
+Where To Register and Hold Your Domain Names

 Any questions about choosing the right domain name?
 Leave a comment below.